Bonterms/Professional-Services-Agreement/README.md

 ## About Bonterms
 [Bonterms](https://bonterms.com/) is simplifying commercial contracting through Standard Agreements.
 Our enterprise Cloud Terms, DPA, SLA and Mutual NDA let the parties start from a balanced foundation and negotiate by Cover Page, not redlines.
 The Bonterms Platform will leverage our Standard Agreements to take collaborative dealmaking to the next level.

-## How the Cloud Terms were Created
+## How the Professional Services Agreement was Created
-The Cloud Terms were drafted by the [Bonterms Open Source Forms Committee](https://bonterms.com/committee/).
-The Cloud Terms went through six major drafts, three sub-committees (Data, Risk and General Terms) and multiple meetings, surveys and discussions over seven months.
+The PSA was drafted by the [Bonterms Standard Agreement Committee](https://bonterms.com/committee/).
+The PSA went through [six] major drafts, [three sub-committees (Data, Risk and General Terms)] and multiple meetings, surveys and discussions over [seven] months.

 ## How to Use
-1. **Review** the Cloud Terms with your lawyer.
+1. **Review** the Professional Services Agreement with your lawyer.
 2. **Prepare** your Cover Page ([example](https://bonterms.com/forms/cloud-terms-cover-page-example/)).
 - Identify the parties, Effective Date and other **Key Terms**.
 - Propose any **Additional Terms** ([examples](https://bonterms.com/forms/additional-terms-toolkit/)).